PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Prompt Not Contain
+## Verify Prompt Not Match

-Verifies that the message of a JavaScript question prompt dialog not contain the given value.
+Verifies that the message of a JavaScript question prompt dialog not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyPromptNotContain(text)
+verifyPromptNotMatch(text)
 `

 ### Parameters